 If you currently distribute your music to YouTube via iMusician, your music is already available on YouTube Shorts.
 If you’re not distributing to YouTube yet – what are you waiting for? iMusician can distribute your music to YouTube easily, just choose the pricing plan that suits you.

-If you started your release with iMusician on our Starter Plan and did not select YouTube, simply upgrade your release to Regular, Rockstar, or Pro Unlimited to distribute your music to YouTube.
+If you started your release with iMusician on our Free Plan and did not select YouTube, you can simply - at any time - upgrade your release to one of our subscriptions, AMPLIFY or AMPLIFY+ to distribute your music to YouTube.
 You will only pay the difference in package prices.